 The document editor has a search and replace bar that can be activated with CtrlF for search mode or CtrlH for search/replace mode.

 Pressing Return while in the search box will search for the next occurrence of the word, and ShiftReturn for the previous.
 Pressing Return in the replace box, will replace the highlighted text and move to the next word.

 There are a number of settings for the search bar available as toggle switches above the search box.
 They allows you to search for, in order:,: matched case only, whole word results only, search using regular expressions, loop search when reaching the end of the document, and move to the next document when reaching the end.
 There is also a switch that will try to match the case of the word when the replacement is made.
 That is, it will try to keep the word upper, lower, or capitalised to match the word being replaced.

 The regular expression search is somewhat dependant on which version of Qt your system has.
 If you have Qt 5.13 or higher, there is better support for unicode symbols in the search.

 Auto-Replace as You Type¶

 A few auto-replace features are supported by the editor.
 You can control every aspect of the auto-replace feature from Preferences.
-You can also disable it entirely.
+You can also disable this feature entirely if you wish.